c-shah-1/c-shah-1/README.md

 ### Hi there 👋
-- My name is #Chirayu.
+- My name is **Chirayu**.
 I am in my 2nd year of Bachelor of General Science, majoring in computer science at University of Alberta.

 - I'm currently working on an inclusive courier web application, working with API's and multiple Databases.
 I am also working on a POS application for windows in .NET frameworking and utilizing WPF.